anasakhtar1337/Transviti-Test/README.md

-# 📦 Project Name
+# 📦 TalentVare

-TalentVare :  A modern, responsive web application built with Next.js.
+A modern, responsive web application built with Next.js.

 ---